US Senate announces stopgap measure to avert impending government shutdown

 Already, in August, one of the major credit ratings agencies, Fitch Ratings, downgraded the US’s score from AAA — the highest — to AA+, citing a “steady deterioration in standards of governance”.
 Analysts with another credit agency, Moody’s, issued a warning on Monday that it could follow suit if the budget standoff is not resolved.

-But Republicans, particularly on the far-right, have baulked at current levels of government spending, calling for stiff cuts to expenditures like aid to Ukraine.
+But Republicans, particularly on the far-right, have baulked at current levels of government spending, calling for stiff cuts to expenditures like aid for Ukraine.

-“This will certainly lead to a government shutdown,” Republican Senator JD Vance of Ohio said in response to the $6bn in the stopgap proposal for Ukraine.
+“This will certainly lead to a government shutdown,” Republican Senator JD Vance of Ohio said in response to the $6bn for Ukraine in the stopgap proposal.

 If the stopgap measure passes the full Senate in the coming days, as is expected, House Speaker Kevin McCarthy — the top Republican in the lower chamber — can choose to bring the legislation to the floor.